The Ultimate Guide To The African Fat-Tailed Gecko

 Consider the following factors when buying this type of gecko:

-• Age: While you can buy an AFTG at any age, it’s always best to buy those between three to four months.
+• Age: While you can buy an AFTG at any age, buying those between three to four months is always best.
 This ensures that the gecko is not wild but bred in captivity.

 • Level of activity: While they are naturally docile, it doesn’t mean they are lethargic.
 A healthy AFTG moves around its habitat between dusk and dawn and is always interested in food.